Universal and Cinemark agree to shorten theatrical window

 Universal Pictures has struck another deal with a major theater chain to shorten the theatrical window from three months to as little as 17 days in an effort to adapt to the new business realities of moviegoing.

 Universal and Cinemark announced Monday a multiyear agreement that guarantees three full weekends, or 17 days, of theatrical exclusivity for Universal and Focus Feature titles before a film can become available to rent on demand.
-Films that open to $50 million or more, however, will stay in theaters exclusively for five full weekends, or 31 days.
+Films that open to $50 million or more, however, will stay in theaters exclusively for at least five full weekends, or 31 days.

 The Hollywood studio behind the “Fast & Furious” and “Jurassic World” franchises is the only major player to reach this kind of agreement with major exhibitors, who have until now clung to the standard 90-day theatrical window, but it is likely not the last.